diogogithub/gnu-social/README.md

 # GNU social 1.3.x
-2015

-(c) Free Software Foundation, Inc
+(c) 2010 Free Software Foundation, Inc

 This is the README file for GNU social, the free software social networking platform.
 It includes general information about the software and the project.

-Some other files to review:

-- INSTALL: instructions on how to install the software.
+The file INSTALL.md has useful instructions on how to install this software.

+System administrators may find the DOCUMENTATION/SYSTEM_ADMINISTRATORS directory useful, namely:

-- UPGRADE: upgrading from earlier versions
+- upgrade_from: upgrading from different software
-- CONFIGURE: configuration options in gruesome detail.
+- CONFIGURE.md: configuration options in gruesome detail.
-- PLUGINS.txt: how to install and configure plugins.
+- PLUGINS.md: how to install and configure plugins.
-- EVENTS.txt: events supported by the plugin system
-- COPYING: full text of the software license

-Information on using GNU social can be found in the "doc" subdirectory or in the "help" section on-line, or you can catch us on IRC in #social on the freenode network.
+Developers may find the DOCUMENTATION/DEVELOPERS directory useful.

 ## About